-Scientists have found few risk factors that may affect someone’s chance of getting multiple myeloma.
+Here are a few risk factors that could affect someone’s chance of getting multiple myeloma.

-The risk of multiple myeloma goes up as people age.
+The risk of developing multiple myeloma goes up as people get older.
 Less than 1% of cases are diagnosed in people younger than 35.
 Most people diagnosed with this cancer are at least 65 years old.

 Men are slightly more likely to develop multiple myeloma than women.

 Multiple myeloma is more than twice as common in African Americans than in white Americans.
 The reason is not known.

 Multiple myeloma seems to run in some families.
 Someone who has a sibling or parent with myeloma is more likely to get it than someone who does not have this family history.
 Still, most patients have no affected relatives, so this accounts for only a small number of cases.